Pronunciation does matter, have you heard about the

 For the EFL teacher, pronunciation just has to be good enough

-to ensure comprehension, but for the academic linguist there
+to ensure phoneme recognition, but for the academic linguist

-is a general tendency to go beyond this.
-The more differences
+there is a general tendency to go beyond this.
+The more

-are focused on, the more they escape.
-The linguist might say
+differences are focused on, the more they escape.
+The linguist

-that no two people can really say the same sounds in the same
+might say that no two people can really say the same sounds in

-way, and that in fact nobody can even say the same thing in
+the same way, and that in fact nobody can even say the same

-exactly the same way twice.
-And so you cannot say that there
+thing in exactly the same way twice.
+And so you cannot say

-is any real difference between the sounds.
-I would say that
+that there is any real difference between the sounds.
+I would

-they are looking at things through the wrong end of the
+say that they are looking at things through the wrong end of

-telescope, it is not useful.
-And usefulness is the criterion.
+the telescope, it is not useful.
+And usefulness is the

-This tendency is illustrated in the following imaginary
+Going beyond plain phonetics is illustrated in the following

 Philosopher’s fudge fosters phonetic failure